zhahui/kasisto-server-api/guided-conversation-api/flow-overview.md

         * **Type** : date

 ## Interruptions
-A user may, while in the middle of completing a guided form, ask the system an *out-of-form* question instead of answering the last form question they were presented with.
-For example, a form may ask the user how much money they are willing to put down on the mortgage they are applying for.
-At that point the user may decide to find out how much money they have in their accounts and ask the system "What are my balances?".
+A user may, in the middle of a guided form, ask the system an *out-of-form* question instead of answering the last form question he was presented with.
+For example, a form may ask the user how much money he is willing to put down on the mortgage he is applying for.
+At that point the user may decide to find out how much money he has in his accounts and ask the system "What are my balances?".

-For each form, KAI can allow access to certain *Intents*, say account information to allow the users to access their balances or other properties of their accounts.
-This mechanism can also be used to enable VpaGetAnswer (all FAQs) to be active during a form, thus enabling users to learn more about the form or other products while they are in the process of completing the form.
+For each form, KAI can allow access to certain *Intents*.
+KAI can allow the user to check his account information.
+The mechanism can also be used to enable VpaGetAnswer (all FAQs) during a form, thus enabling users to learn more about the form or other products while they are in the process of completing the form.

-When the system interprets a question as out of form, it provides an answer to that question, and then asks again the last form question, which it had already asked, before the user entered the out-of-form question, and which the user has not responded to yet.
+When KAI interprets a question as out of form, it provides an answer to that question, and then asks again the last form question, which it had already asked, before the user entered the out-of-form question, and which the user has not responded to yet.

 #### Notes
-1) For this mechanism to work property, allowed-out-form Intents should not ask follow up questions, but they should rather be completed after the system provides its initial answer.
+1) For this mechanism to work property, the allowed-out-form Intents should not ask follow up questions.
+They should rather be completed after KAI provides its initial answer.

 2) The default mechanism for out-of-form questions is to re-ask the last form question after the out-of-form intent responds.
 Thus multi-turn intents should not be enabled (e.g. paying a person or transfering money) within a form.